 It’s good for a business to have clear management practices in place.
 Not least you will build goodwill and be able to call on the temporary workers again the next time you need them.
 You might also find some excellent staff who can be tempted to apply for permanent jobs in the company.

-A good cloud-based time and attendance system such as uAttend allows small businesses to manage staff on flexible contracts with a minimum of fuss.
-It’s a flexible and automated on-line service which can seamlessly export attendance data to payroll.
+A good cloud-based time and attendance system such as uAttend allows small businesses to manage extra temp staff with a minimum of fuss.
+Biometric fingerprint clocking machines are a simple way to manage the increase in staff and get exact and accurate clocking information.
+When they leave simply archive them on the system.